Barabanki Junction railway station: Phase I

 Electrification of tracks at Barabanki Yard was completed on 29 March 2003.

 Phase II

 Phase II of electrification of 30 km of tracks from Barabanki Jn to Burhwal Jn (section of Gorakhpur–Lucknow route) took place in 2010–11 and got completed in May 2011.

 Goods yard

-Barabanki station has two yards: one at Faizabad route side and other at Gorakhpur route side.
+Barabanki station has two yards: one at Ayodhya route side and other at Gorakhpur route side.
 This yard used for load and unload purpose of commodities mainly coal, fertilizer, cement, stone, food grains etc.